On June 21, 2023, the Equality Act was introduced in Congress.

 It is a deliberate attempt to force every American to promote messages and celebrate events that conflict with their sincere beliefs.
 The Equality Act would also jeopardize the equal treatment of women, threaten the right of parents to raise their children consistent with their beliefs, and upend the bedrock understanding of male and female in our law and culture.

 To understand how, let’s take a more in-depth look at this legislation and its ramifications.

 And though “nondiscrimination” sounds good in the abstract, that is not what this bill is truly about.
-The bill actually poses a devastating and unprecedented threat to free speech, religious freedom, and the progress that women have made toward true equal treatment in law and culture.
+In reality, the Equality Act poses an unprecedented threat to free speech, religious freedom, parental rights, and the progress that women have made toward true equal treatment in law and culture.

 What about the Religious Freedom Restoration Act (RFRA)—doesn’t that provide some protection for these groups?

 If you’re not already concerned about the scope and reach of the Equality Act, here’s another issue.

 In the past, similar proposals have claimed to respect the concerns of people of faith, offering a few narrow protections for religious freedom.
 But the Equality Act offers no such protections.
 Even worse, the bill would take away existing protections, forbidding religious individuals and organizations from invoking the Religious Freedom Restoration Act to shield themselves from claims brought under the Equality Act.
 That would make it harder for the faithful to defend themselves when attacked for living out their beliefs.

 Does that sound like equal treatment to you?

 Essentially, the Equality Act gives people of faith an ultimatum: change your faith-based practices or face government punishment.

 Laws must respect freedom and promote justice for every citizen, no matter who they are.
 But that is not what the Equality Act does.
 Instead, it threatens everyone’s fundamental liberties.
 And that is something no American should stand for.